 Palmyra: Temple of Bel, 32 CE.
 Photograph by Juan Llanos via Creative Commons license.

 It can be hard sometimes to know whether a source is trustworthy or not.
-One quick method is the following:
+One quick method is the following.
+It's not foolproof but it does give you some things to think about when evaluating a source.:

 Try asking yourself the following questions: